-Join us to celebrate Philadelphia Health Partnership’s 25 years of history.
+In 2023, we celebrated Philadelphia Health Partnership’s 25 years of history.
 Since our establishment in 1997, we have partnered with local community-based organizations working to increase access to quality, equitable care and services and address economic and social drivers of health.
 Today, our grantmaking and advocacy focuses on achieving greater equity in health and racial justice with a special interest in children’s health and development at every stage in the early years of growth including perinatal care.
-We have invested nearly $30 million in 175 different nonprofits through more than 500 grants.
 Learn more about our history and anniversary events.

 1997